hennerw/ggSurvival/README.md

 `ggSurvival` is an R package designed to work within the ggplot framework.
 It provides both quick easy plotting functions for Kaplan-Meier survival plots as well as a survival dataframe generating function for users fluent in ggplot who wish to customize their plots.

-If you are comfortbale with ggplot already then you may wish to jump to [Fluent ggplot Users](#fluent).
+If you are comfortable with ggplot already then you may wish to jump to [Fluent ggplot Users](#fluent).

 # Quick Start